 In both cases, grants first must be submitted to the SATRI grants committee by mailing them to firstname.lastname@example.org.
 This committee is empowered to approve or decline SATRI grants, and we also function to screen proposals intended for SAEF.
 In this latter capacity, we serve mostly an advisory role.
 We can make suggestions and help you improve your grant (and thereby improve your chances at getting it funded!).

 Writing your proposal

-Before submitting either type of grant, it is advisable to consult with both the undergraduate Grants Chair and the undergraduate SATRI representative.
+Before submitting either type of grant, it is advisable to consult with the undergraduate SATRI representative.
 We are always here to answer questions, make suggestions, or provide any other kind of assistance, from developing the concept of the grant all the way through to the details of the proposal.

 All proposals should contain the following information:

 - Names, Kappa years, and contact information for proposers